redeclipse/oldsvnre/data/particles/readme.txt

 smoke.png, and explosion.png
-    Created by RaZgRiZ Made with Filter Forge II Beta 3 Licensed publicly for everyone to use and modify as long as the author is credited for the original work.
+    Created by RaZgRiZ Made with Filter Forge II Beta 3 Licensed publicly for everyone to use, modify and distribute as long as the author is credited for the original work.

 entity.png, lightning.png, hint.png, mflare.png, sflare.png, spark.png
     Created by Quinton Reeves, released into the public domain